 We imagine a future where research is inclusive and participatory, with each contribution being valuable to the process and subsequent outcomes.
 This requires the acknowledgment that different individuals bring a diverse and meaningful array of skills and expertise, including those from backgrounds that lack traditional academic credentialing.
 Contributions can be in the form of materially-visible work (for example writing, data collection, software development), workflow improvements, ideation, and more.
 A thorough and accurate accounting of all contributions will require moving beyond quantifiable metrics such as datasets curated or lines of code written.
 As TIRs can support the research process in a myriad of ways, integrating qualitative descriptions of their contributions will be necessary to properly recognise their efforts.

 The Contributor Roles Taxonomy (CRediT; Brand et al., 2015) is an increasingly popular framework for recognising contributions.
 However, even with 14 codified roles, the CRediT system does not fully address the problem of recognising diverse contributions.
 As previously noted, it is too common that "research" is synonymous with "peer-reviewed publication", when there are many other contributions that are impactful within the research endeavour.
 For example, Harris et al. (2020) published on the decades-long collaborative NumPy programming library project.
 There was a notable lack of gender diversity among the listed authors of the published report (Gallant, 2022), despite gender diversity among the more recent code and documentation contributors (Weber Mendonça, 2020), raising the question of how to recognise indirect contributions.
 If research is conducted in a version control system that tracks all changes (such as the Open Science Framework), one might assume all contributions would be observable and easily collated.
 But such a system will overlook efforts that are not readily recorded in said system (such as coordination and planning efforts, or offline discussions).
-The Turing Way’s ‘Record of Contributions’ (The Turing Way Community, 2022a) demonstrates one way to recognise all forms of contributions, where indirect contributions can be nominated into the tracking system; namely, using the all-contributors bot (All Contributors, 2022).
+The Turing Way’s ‘Record of Contributions’ (The Turing Way Community, 2022a) demonstrates one way to recognise all forms of contributions, where indirect contributions can be nominated into the tracking system: namely, using the all-contributors bot (All Contributors, 2022).
 In addition, systems for tracking impact via citations will need to be much more comprehensive.
 For example, even with Digital Object Identifiers (DOI) emerging as a de facto standard, a DOI generated using Zenodo is only recorded as a citation if it is properly indexed, which is currently not always the case.

 Furthermore, a focus on publications will neglect some TIR contributions entirely, especially for roles where the primary responsibilities do not include research.
-Indeed, TIR contributions can include: teaching, training, mentorship, lab supervision, and consultations provided by specialised experts in funding acquisition, outreach, project management, statistics, data analysis, or software development.
-These contributions rely on research content expertise, yet are not easily folded into publishable research objects.
+Indeed, TIR contributions can include teaching, training, mentorship, lab supervision, and consultations provided by specialised experts in funding acquisition, outreach, project management, statistics, data analysis, or software development.
+These contributions rely on research content expertise yet are not easily folded into publishable research objects.
 Although some of these activities are performed within the remit of high-level leadership, appointment to such positions often requires evidence of a “successful research career”, ignoring the expertise accumulated in TIR roles.
 Although it is unrealistic to expect any single system for recognising contributions to be ideal for every context, a credit framework that is customisable for different institutions and locales is an important first step towards addressing these challenges.

 4.3.
 A system to validate research outputs